 Energy Efficient Cars – Going the Extra Mile

 As gas prices continue to rise, the appeal for energy efficient vehicles also increases.
 There are many different types of fuel-saving, lower CO2 emitting technologies on the market today.
+If you are looking to buy one, we have listed the best electric cars from various articles, be sure to check out.
 Let’s take a look at what is available and what is on the horizon.

 Today’s gas-electric hybrids are the most popular hybrid.
 Among vehicle’s that rely on internal combustion power, they are the most fuel efficient and greenest cars available.
 Electric cars are cleaner, requiring no fuel, but hybrids are still the popular choice due to range concerns.